emacsorphanage/sound-wav/README.md

 <kbd>M-x package-install [RET] poweshell [RET]</kbd>

-When this is installed, `sound-wav` will create an shell process named `*sound-wav-powershell*` to play sounds without needing to start poweshell multiple times.
+When this is installed, `sound-wav` will create a hidden shell process named `* sound-wav-powershell*` to play sounds without needing to start poweshell multiple times.
 For me this changes a 1-2 second delay in sounds to immediate sound processing.

 ## Interface